 After experiencing that chastisement and judgment, my state was turned around.
 My behavior and conduct became somewhat low-key, and I understood a little of God’s work that was at odds with man’s conceptions.
 But soon, God exposed me again, and enabled me to see that my understanding was still too shallow.

 In early August, I was elected as a mid-level leader.
 At the time I secretly made a resolution: “O God!
 I thank You for elevating me and for giving me such an important commission.
 I do not want to disappoint Your expectations of me, and I want to do everything in my power to fulfill this duty, and I ask that You guide and lead me.”
 And so I threw myself into a busy work schedule.
 I was faced with all the many problems in the letters that brothers and sisters had written, and I had to respond to and provide guidance for each one.
 I would often stay up late, but I was happy to do so.
 Sometimes, I would come across a situation which I did not understand that I didn’t know how to handle, so I would pray to God and rely on Him, and I would see His leadership and guidance, and all the work of the church was arranged smoothly.
 Unwittingly I again became arrogant, thinking: “I’m pretty good at this, I’m a very capable worker.”
 One day, I came across many difficulties.
 I did not know how to solve them.
 So I prayed to God and pondered how to clear my mind to arrange the work well.
 After I’d sought and contemplated in this way, how to arrange and handle this work became gradually clearer in my mind.
 So I wrote to my leader to make this suggestion and to ask if it was feasible or not.
 While I wrote the letter, I thought the leader was sure to think I had taken on a burden and that I was a capable worker.
 After the letter was sent out, I was constantly waiting for the reply, hoping for their praise.
 A few days later I received a reply, but on opening and reading it I felt stricken.
 The leader hadn’t just failed to praise me, but on the contrary, the leader dealt with me and pruned me, saying “You are unprincipled to do this.
 Now the CCP is frantically arresting God’s chosen people.
-God’s family now requires leaders of all levels to perform spiritual devotions in hiding, so if you insist on making such a big splash, then in this way you will interrupt God’s work.
+God’s family now requires leaders of all levels to perform spiritual devotions in hiding, so if you insist on doing so, then you will interrupt God’s work.
 If the grassroot leaders can handle their own work, then let them, and if not, then just set it aside.
 You should urgently carry out spiritual devotions and write articles.”
 After I’d finished reading the letter, I felt incredibly wronged: “How can the leader be like this?
-Their subordinates have difficulties and yet they don’t do anything to resolve them, and they even say that I’m unprincipled in my actions.
+Brothers and sisters have difficulties and yet they don’t do anything to resolve them, and they even say that I’m unprincipled in my actions.
 We have encountered a problem here, and all our work has been thrown into disorder.
 Don’t we need some organization?
-If we ask the grassroots leaders to handle their own work, then are we to shut our ears to all these problems?
-I just wanted to arrange and handle the difficult work at hand, that’s all.
-I never wanted to make a big splash.”
+If we ask the grassroots leaders to handle their own work, then are we to shut our ears to all these problems?”
 I completely failed to examine myself and was so upset that I expressed my dissatisfaction to my host sister, and I even thought: “I’ll quit.
 If I don’t quit, I’ll still interrupt God’s work.
 What’s the point in exhausting myself if no one appreciates it?”

 The next day, I came before God and reflected on my own expressions, and I thought of how it says in the sermons that rejecting being pruned and dealt with shows a failure to love the truth, and people who do not love the truth have a bad humanity.
-So I consciously read “The Principles of Accepting Being Pruned and Dealt With,” and from it I saw a passage of God’s words: “Some people become passive after being pruned and dealt with; they feel too weak to perform their duty and lose their loyalty.
+So I consciously read “The Principles of Accepting Being Pruned and Dealt With,” and from it I saw a passage of God’s words: “Some people become passive after being pruned and dealt with; they lose energy in performing their duties, and end up losing their loyalty.
 Why is this?
-This is partly due to people’s lack of awareness of the essence of their actions which results in not accepting being pruned and dealt with.
-It is decided by people’s nature of being arrogant and conceited, of not loving the truth.
-It is also partly due to people not having understood the significance of being pruned and dealt with, believing that it determines their outcome.
-As a result, people believe that if they give up their family, expend themselves for God, and have some loyalty toward Him, then they cannot be dealt with and pruned; if they are dealt with, it cannot be the love and righteousness of God.
+It is partly due to their lack of awareness of the essence of their actions, and this results in a lack of receptiveness to being pruned and dealt with.
+This is determined by their arrogant and conceited nature, and by their nature of not loving the truth.
+It is also partly due to their not having understood the significance of being pruned and dealt with, and believing that it determines their outcome.
+As a result, people believe that if they give up their families, expend themselves for God, and have some loyalty to Him, then they should not be dealt with and pruned; and that if they are dealt with, then that is not God’s love and righteousness.
 Why do they not accept being pruned and dealt with?
-To put it plainly, it is all because people are too arrogant, conceited, and self-righteous; it is because they don’t love the truth and they are too deceitful, and they do not want to suffer hardship—they just want to gain blessings the easy way.
-They are not remotely aware of God’s righteous disposition.
-It is not that God has not done anything righteous, it is just that people never think that everything God does is righteous.
-In human eyes, if the work of God does not conform to the will of man or if it is not up to what they expected, it means that He is not righteous.
-People never realize that what they do does not conform to the truth and that it resists God” (“The Meaning Within God Determining People’s Outcomes by Their Performance” in Records of Christ’s Talks).
+To put it plainly, it is all because people are too arrogant, conceited, and self-righteous, and they do not love the truth; it is because they are overly deceitful—they do not want to suffer hardship but just want to obtain blessings the easy way.
+People are not remotely aware of God’s righteous disposition.
+It is not that God has not done anything righteous; it is simply that people never believe that everything God does is righteous.
+In human eyes, if the work of God does not conform to the will of humanity, or if it is not in line with what they expected, then He must not be righteous.
+People never realize that their actions do not conform to the truth, and that they resist God” (“The Meaning Within God Determining People’s Outcomes by Their Performance” in Records of Christ’s Talks).
 God’s words exposed my internal state.
 I did not accept being pruned and dealt with because I did not understand the essence of my actions.
 I thought there was nothing wrong in what I did, but my work and my duty had long strayed from the work arrangements, yet I still thought I was fully devoted.
-I thought of how it says in the work arrangements that “You don’t need to worry about general problems….
-There’s no need for someone to solve it….
-There’s no need for someone to pay them special attention, a grassroots leader can handle it.”
+I thought of how it says in the work arrangements that leaders and workers should take charge of the fundamental and crucial work.
 And yet my view had been that all questions sent up from below had to receive guidance and answers, regardless of how big the issue was.
 Only if problems were managed and organized well could I quieten my heart and carry out spiritual devotions.
 When faced with the facts, I saw that I had not submitted absolutely and unconditionally to the work arrangements, but instead I was walking my own path, and so I’d struggled to keep up with the current of the Holy Spirit’s work.
 I always had too many worries I could not let go of, and had been so arrogant that I’d been completely without reason.
 God was moving the leader to deal with things inside me that were not in line with God’s will, so I would understand my nature of rebelling against and betraying God, and at the same time understand the current of the Holy Spirit’s present work and God’s will: Spiritual devotions and self-examination should come first, and I should not focus only on work.
 But I did not recognize that the essence of my deeds went against the work arrangements and was rebelling against and resisting God.
 Instead, I’d become obsessed with right and wrong, I’d really failed to understand spiritual matters, and I’d really failed to understand God’s work.
 Then, I again remembered these words in a sermon: “It doesn’t matter which person, which leader, which worker, prunes and deals with me, and it doesn’t matter if it completely accords with the facts.
 As long as it partially accords with the facts, then I accept it and obey; as long as it partially accords with the facts, then I accept it completely.
 I do not make excuses to others or say I accept some of it but not the rest, and I do not make excuses.
 These are the expressions of one who submits to God’s work.
-If you do not submit in this way to God’s words and God’s work, it will be difficult for you to acquire the truth, and it will be difficult for you to enter into the reality of God’s words” (“How to Gain Results From Eating and Drinking God’s Words” in Sermons and Fellowship on Entry Into Life I).
+If you do not submit in this way to God’s words and God’s work, it will be difficult for you to acquire the truth, and it will be difficult for you to enter into the reality of God’s words” (“How to Gain Results From Eating and Drinking God’s Words” in Sermons and Fellowship I).
 Yes, even if the leader’s words did not entirely match my situation, I should still accept and submit to them.
 For this is a matter of submitting to God and the truth, not to any one person in particular.
 And what’s more, my fulfilling of my duty had long gone against the work arrangements and the work of the Holy Spirit.
 Should I not have been even quicker to accept, to submit and to turn myself around?
 With this understanding, I consciously corrected the errors in my duty, and when I had improved a little and quietened down to engage in spiritual devotions and to practice writing articles, I saw that God Himself was protecting His work, and that the work in the church was proceeding normally, without delay.